Jtog123/Beanstalk_Language/README.md

 The purpose of the project is to build a language from scratch.
 I take many language features for granted so by building out the feature one by one I hope to solidify my understanding of how they truly work.

-The inspiration for the name comes from the old English fairy tale "Jack and the Beanstalk".
+The inspiration for the name comes from the old English story "Jack and the Beanstalk".

 # Background and Research